oucs-teaching/cosc349-labs/lab06.md

 As mentioned in [Lab 3], when provisioning VMs, I recommend trying to take lots of small steps, repeatedly testing the complete VM building process (i.e. `vagrant destroy`, `vagrant up`).

 In the multi-VM `Vagrantfile` we have been discussing in this lab, we have used internal provisioning scripts.
 You may find it more convenient to work with stand-alone scripts that can be edited independently of the `Vagrantfile`, and called upon from the shell purposes.

-Try to factor out two scripts, `build-webserver-vm.sh` and `build-dbserver-vm.sh` from the multi-VM example `Vagrantfile` that we've been working with.
-You may want to examine the relevant [Vagrant documentation](https://www.vagrantup.com/docs/provisioning/shell.html).
-You will need to change the `inline` attribute to a `path` attribute that specifies your provisioning script as a relative path from the `Vagrantfile`.

 Note that if you are making changes to a `Vagrantfile`, it may be advisable to `vagrant destroy` all the VMs before you make major changes to the `Vagrantfile`.